-There is no better way to make smart investments for retirement income than by understanding and taking advantage of IRA accounts and investments.
-(For purposes of this post, I’m only going to talk about the IRA.
+For purposes of this post, I’m only going to talk about the IRA.
 I’m not going to address the Roth IRA or any other retirement account such as the SEP, SIMPLE IRA or Individual 401k.
 I have written about those types of accounts on prior occasions.
-Also, I’ve written about the best way to protect IRA beneficiaries before, so I won’t be covering that here either.
+Also, I’ve written about how to deal with IRA beneficiaries before, so I won’t be covering that here either.

 Q. What is an IRA?

 A. An IRA is an account that allows you to set money aside for your future.
 When you deposit money into the account, you get a tax deduction.
-While the money is in the account, you pay no taxes on the interest it earns or any capital gains.
+While the money is in the account, you pay no taxes on the interest it earns or on any capital gains.
 You only pay tax on the money you withdraw when you withdraw it.
 The tax you pay depends on your income tax rate at that time.

 Q. Why should I care about getting a tax deduction now?